-Moreover, there are a group of patients with little to no symptoms but abnormal labs who are categorized as ‘subclinical Cushings’ and should still be considered for treatment.
+Some patients will present with little to no symptoms.
+However, lab results may indicate an underlying problem categorized as ‘subclinical Cushings’ and should still be considered for treatment.

 • High blood pressure